IceQ1337/AutoAdventure/README.md

 The AddOn structure is fairly well-documented and does the following:

 Every time the player opens the mission frame (only shadowlands adventure table) or starts a mission, the AddOn gets all available missions and followers based on their status or current health points.
-It then starts to "calculate" each mission if followers are available by getting a simple board overview and saving every enemy in a seperate table to make it accessible in a future analysing function.
+It then starts to "calculate" each mission if followers are available by getting a simple board overview and saving every enemy in a seperate table to make it accessible in a future analyzing function.
 After that, it loops through our available board spots (1-5) and through our followers and available troops (those you can use an unlimited amount of time) to get their 'FollowerAutoCombatStatsInfo'.

 **This AddOn does not yet contain any logic to simulate mission outcomes.**